Existence of phase transition for percolation using the Gaussian Free Field: Introduction

 In \cite{teixeira2016percolation}, Teixeira showed that $p_c(G)<1$ for graphs $G$ with polynomial growth and isoperimetric dimension greater than $1$ for a stronger version of the isoperimetric inequality, called \textit{local isoperimetric inequality}.
 Teixeira's proof relies on a clever renormalization argument using in a crucial way the (essential) uniqueness of large connected components in a box.
 It is important to note that this property is not satisfied under the sole assumption that ${\rm Dim}(G)>1$, as exemplified by the graph made of two copies of $\Z^d$ connected to each other by a single edge between two of their vertices.
 Also, in contrast to Teixeira's proof, our method {\em does not rely on uniqueness}: it works for graphs on which there may be any number of infinite connected components.
 The method of \cite{teixeira2016percolation} was further exploited in \cite{candellero2015percolation} to prove, without invoking Gromov's theorem, that $p_c(G) < 1$ for quasi-transitive graphs $G$ with super-linear but polynomial growth.

+Let us conclude by pointing out that for a given \textit{explicit} graph $G$, it is often not hard to find some particular structure inside it that allows one to verify that $p_c(G)<1$.
+For instance, all known examples of Cayley graphs can be proved to have a phase transition without using the previous result.
+Nevertheless, groups not in the above known categories are discovered from time to time, see e.g.~\cite{Nek}, and without our result they need a case by case analysis.
+This should be compared to many group-theoretical properties of Cayley graphs that can often be proved (or disproved) for every explicit groups, yet are tremendously difficult to verify for the whole family of graphs under study.

 \paragraph{Discussion on the strategy of proof.} The proof of Theorem \ref{thm:main} relies on a new connection between the Gaussian Free Field (GFF) and Bernoulli percolation.
 The connection goes through the observation that conditionally on the absolute value of the GFF at every point, the distribution of the signs of the GFF is the one of an Ising model with certain coupling constants.
-This observation already appeared in a paper of Lupu and Werner \cite{LupWer16} where the random-current representation of the Ising model was related to the occupation time of a conditioned loop soup.
 Once the connection between the GFF and the Ising is made, we use the Edwards-Sokal coupling to relate the Ising model to Bernoulli percolation.
 As a result, it is possible to express the expectations of particular observables of the GFF in terms of the probabilities of connections for a (annealed) percolation model on a random environment (i.e.~random edge-parameters).
 Since the expectation of these observables can be explicitly computed in terms of the Green function and are therefore easy to study, one may bound from below the averaged probability of connections in this percolation model.
+One can also derive such results by exploiting connections from \cite{Lup16} and \cite{Szn12} between GFF on the metric graph $\tilde{G}$ and random interlacements, see remarks in the end of Section~\ref{sec:perco.on.gff} for details.
+Let us mention that in recent years, GFF on the metric graph $\tilde{G}$ has efficiently explained a number of connections between GFF and percolation-type quantities, and that the previous statement is yet another illustration of the usefulness of this object.